-At Metro Parent’s Education Expo in 2018, we gathered a slew of stellar schools, tutors and more to help you and your child fill the Michigan education gap.
-Plus we hosted Ed Talks, where some of the leading experts on education offered their insights and advice.
+At Metro Parent’s 2018 Education Expo (now the STEAM + Learning Fair), we gathered a slew of stellar schools, tutors and more to help you and your child fill the Michigan education gap.
+Plus, we hosted Ed Talks, where some of the leading experts on education offered their insights and advice.

 Gary Abud’s dream for Michigan students

 My dreams for Michigan students would be for each student to have access to outstanding teachers, outstanding classrooms and outstanding schools.
 Specifically, I hope …

 That each child has a teacher who:

 - Sees students as who they are becoming, and not who they are right now.

 - Believes students do well when they can and when they know how to – not just if they want to.